kobemaristela/PillPal/API.md

 GET /api/medication/:medicationId/schedule
 An `ApiResponse` is returned.
-If it is successful, the payload is currently an array of unspecified data.
+If it is successful, the payload is currently an array of MedicationSchedules.

 ## Update Medication